 A smooth-voiced architect of early rock and roll who dressed in turbans and capes while writing heartbreaking blues ballads.

-Chuck Willis emerged from Atlanta's vibrant music scene in the late 1940s, crafting a sound that seamlessly wove together blues, R&B, and the nascent energy of rock and roll.
-His genius lay in songwriting; he penned not only his own smashes but also hits for others like Ruth Brown.
+Chuck Willis wrote 'C. C. Rider', a song covered by Elvis Presley, The Everly Brothers, and countless others.
+He emerged from Atlanta's music scene in the late 1940s, crafting a sound that wove together blues, R&B, and the nascent energy of rock and roll.
+He penned his own smashes and hits for others like Ruth Brown.
 Willis possessed a mournful, resonant baritone that turned songs of love and loss into national anthems.
-His stage persona was equally striking, earning him the nickname 'The King of the Stroll' for his performances of the popular line dance, and he performed in flamboyant, Eastern-inspired costumes that set him apart.
-His career, though tragically cut short by a perforated ulcer at 30, left an indelible mark, with his songs becoming standards covered by Elvis Presley, The Everly Brothers, and countless others.
+His stage persona earned him the nickname 'The King of the Stroll' for his performances of the popular line dance, and he performed in flamboyant, Eastern-inspired costumes.
+His career was cut short by a perforated ulcer at 30.

 1901–1927